aditya-grover/aditya-grover.github.io/_pages/about.md

 <!-- * [Decision Stacks](https://arxiv.org/abs/2306.06253), [ExPT](https://arxiv.org/abs/2306.06253), [ClimateLearn](https://arxiv.org/abs/2307.01909) will appear at NeurIPS this year.
 Congrats to lead authors Siyan, Tung, and Jason! -->
 * [ClimaX](https://arxiv.org/abs/2301.10343) wins the best paper award at ICML Workshop on ML and Scientific Modeling.
 Congrats Tung!
 * [CleanCLIP](https://arxiv.org/abs/2303.03323) wins the best paper award at ICLR Workshop on Trustworthy and Reliable Large-Scale ML.
 Also to be presented as oral presentation (acceptance rate: 1.8%) at ICCV.
 Congrats Hritik!
-* Looking forward to be the General Co-Chair for the 3rd [Causal Learning and Reasoning Conference](https://www.cclear.cc/2024) (CLeaR) in 2024.
+* Looking forward to serving as the General Co-Chair for the 3rd [Causal Learning and Reasoning Conference](https://www.cclear.cc/2024) (CLeaR) in 2024.
 * Honored to receive the [AI Researcher of the Year Award](https://www.sait.samsung.co.kr/saithome/event/saif2022.do) by Samsung.
 * Upcoming invited talks:
   - SoCalNLP Symposium (Nov 2023)